LolnationCH/SinoAlice-Nightmares/README.md

 # How to use

-Simply download the latest release and run.
+1. Download the release [release](https://github.com/LolnationCH/SinoAlice-Nightmares/releases/latest) and extract the zip

-You can modify the nightmare present in the list by either adding a new json file containing the nightmares you want, or by modifying the Default one.
+2. Run the .exe.

+# Features

+- Multiple configurations, allowing flexible timers configuration
+- Can modify the list (adding/removing/ordering) from the app.
+  - All information are fetch from the database, so new nightmares are automaticaly downloaded.
+- Can modify the number of columns shown.